dgawlik/JavaParsec/README.md

 ## Thanks

-If you liked it a little, give it a start
+If you liked it a little, give it a star!